-5. Conclusions and open problems.
 We established bounds on the competitive ratio of a natural randomized algorithm for scheduling in partitionable networks and show, furthermore, that for the relevant gradation of computation patterns these bounds are tight.
-We showed how to characterize algorithm competitiveness in terms of computation width, a precise property of a DAG that describes the computation history.
 These results lead to a better understanding of the effectiveness of computation in group communication schemes, a widely used paradigm for computing in distributed environments.

-One outstanding open question is how to derandomize the schedules used by taskperforming algorithms in this work.
-Specifically, we would like to construct deterministic scheduling algorithms that are $(1 + \mathbf{cw}(C)/e)$ -competitive for any computation pattern C. Another promising direction is to study the task-performing paradigm in the models of computation that combine network reconfigurations with processor failures.
+One outstanding open question is to derandomize the schedules used by task-performing algorithms in this work.
+Another promising direction is to study the task-performing paradigm in the models of computation that combine network reconfigurations with processor failures.
 The goal is to establish complexity results that show how performance of task-performing algorithms depends both on the extent of the network reconfiguration and on the number of processor failures.